-26.1 Definitions:
+27.1 Definitions:

-- b) Parking and tolls.
-OCCA will reimburse for parking and tolls associated with a local or long distance trip. - c) Meals.
+- a) Mileage reimbursement.
+Mileage costs will be reimbursed at the current IRS rate for round trips of 50 miles or more. - b) Parking and tolls.
+OCCA will reimburse for parking and tolls associated with a local or long-distance trip. - c) Meals.
 Meal costs will be reimbursed at the current IRS per diem rate and as outlined in the OCCA employee handbook.
 Excluded are entertainment, alcohol expenses and other types of personal expenses not relating to meals.
 Government guidelines related to per diem should be used when ordering meals. - d) Lodging.
 Lodging should be obtained at the approved government rate.
 Travelers should use standard single room accommodations at medium range hotels. - e) Receipts.
 Receipts for all expenses must be attached to the expense report and itemized by expense category (meals, parking, lodging, etc.).
 Providing original receipt for all expenses is required for all items, per the Association's auditor. - f) OCCA Expense Form.
-A completed expense form with receipts shall be submitted within 30 days of all travel to receive reimbursement. - 26.2.
+A completed expense form with receipts shall be submitted within 30 days of all travel to receive reimbursement.

+- 27.2.
 Board President.
-When acting in their official role at an annual convention or other approved Association meetings, the president shall be reimbursed for in-state travel expenses (lodging, meals and mileage) in the same manner as employees. - 26.3 Executive Committee Members.
+When acting in their official role at an annual convention or other approved Association meetings, the president shall be reimbursed for in-state travel expenses (lodging, meals and mileage) in the same manner as employees. - 27.3 Executive Committee Members.
 OCCA will reimburse members of the Executive Committee for actual and necessary expenses incurred while performing their official duties as members of the committee when in-state travel is required.
-Executive Committee members will be reimbursed for in-state travel expenses (lodging, meals and mileage) in the same manner as employees. - 26.4.
+Executive Committee members will be reimbursed for in-state travel expenses (lodging, meals and mileage) in the same manner as employees. - 27.4.
 Board of Directors.
-Expenses incurred by all other members of the Board of Directors shall be reimbursed by their member colleges. - 26.5 Executive Committee.
+Expenses incurred by all other members of the Board of Directors shall be reimbursed by their member colleges. - 27.5 Executive Committee.
 OCCA will reimburse the president for actual and necessary expenses for participation in approved out-of-state meetings or conventions when the president is acting in their official role as president.
 OCCA will also reimburse Executive Committee members who attend out-of-state meetings at the request of the executive director and/or the Executive Committee.